Royal-Navy/design-system/packages/docs-site/src/library/pages/components/breadcrumbs.md

 <Tab title="Develop">

-The `Breadcrumbs` component accepts an array of links, including the current page title and href.
+The `Breadcrumbs` component accepts an array of links, including the current page title and `href`.
 Like the Nav component the Breadcrumbs component will render regular links by default.
 However, if you pass a `Component` property with a link you can specify the component to render it and send the properties it needs, such as a Gatsby `Link` component that will require `to` instead of `href`.

 ### Basic Usage
 By default simply passing a `label` and `href` will cause a regular anchor tag to be rendered for a Breadcrumb.